awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* constructs.Construct

+the Scope of the CDK Construct.

 ---

 ##### `id`<sup>Required</sup> <a name="id" id="@adsf/framework.EmrOnEksSparkJob.Initializer.parameter.id"></a>

 - *Type:* string

+the ID of the CDK Construct.

 ---

 ##### `props`<sup>Required</sup> <a name="props" id="@adsf/framework.EmrOnEksSparkJob.Initializer.parameter.props"></a>

 - *Type:* <a href="#@adsf/framework.EmrOnEksSparkJobApiProps">EmrOnEksSparkJobApiProps</a> | <a href="#@adsf/framework.EmrOnEksSparkJobProps">EmrOnEksSparkJobProps</a>

+{@link EmrOnEksSparkJobProps} {@link EmrOnEksSparkJobApiProps}.

 ---